Githubhgh/VGE-Net/README.md

 # VGE-Net
 Code for paper "Gaze Estimation by Attention-Induced Hierarchical Variational Auto-Encoder"

-This project is based on Tensorflow 1.15 (More coming soon)
+This project is based on Tensorflow 1.15

 ## Citation